 As part of their topic learning on Egyptians, Year 3 visited the Egyptian Room at the Birmingham Museum.
 First, they did artefact identification, where they looked at different artefacts and found out what they meant to Egyptians.
 Then they did a workshop on the mummification process using a dummy, and saw the dummy’s organs get pulled out!
 Then they had a look at canopic jars, where the pharaoh’s organs were stored.

-PE is on a Wednesday and Thursday: PE Kit should be left in school and can be taken home to be washed at the end of each Half Term.
+PE is on a Wednesday.
+PE kit should be left in school and can be taken home to be washed at the end of each half term.

-Children should bring in a water bottle which they have access to in the classroom.
+Children should bring in a named water bottle which they have access to in the classroom.